onaio/onadata/docs/install.rst

     CREATE EXTENSION IF NOT EXISTS postgis;
     CREATE EXTENSION IF NOT EXISTS postgis_topology;

-From now onwards start your DB with ``docker start onadata`` provided you passed the name "onadata" to Docker's ``--name`` option.
+From now onwards start your DB with ``docker start onadata-postgres`` provided you passed the name "onadata" to Docker's ``--name`` option.

 Get the code